microsoft/botframework/README.md

 << UPDATE SECTION >>

 ### The Bot Framework SDK v4 - (version 4.7 preview)
+- [Bot Framework Composer][00] :: Bot Framework Composer is an integrated development tool for developers and multi-disciplinary team of professional conversation designers for building bots and other types of conversational software with the Microsoft Bot Framework technology stack.
+Within this web-based tool, you'll find everything you need to build a modern, state-of-the-art conversational experience.

 - [Adaptive Dialog][47] | [docs][48] | [C# samples][49] :: Adaptive Dialogs enable developers to build conversations that can be dynamically changed as the conversation progresses.
     - Adaptive dialog now includes trigger to action pairs, recognizer, and generator.
 This makes every adaptive dialog self-contained and easy to compose.